Oops and Daisies

 Because isn’t that what overwhelm is at the end of the day?
 Beating ourselves up for not doing enough, being enough, accomplishing enough in any given day?

-But, as little kids tend to do, they remind us of what’s important in life….
-That the dishes can wait, and that sometimes you just need to take a break and enjoy the moment… even if it’s only for a few minutes, and even if it’s only a walk around the block with the dog once the husband gets home, or a five-minute facial mask after the kids go to bed.
+But, as little kids tend to do, they remind us of what’s important in life: that the dishes can wait, and that sometimes you just need to take a break and enjoy the moment… even if it’s only for a few minutes, and even if it’s only a walk around the block with the dog once the husband gets home, or a five-minute facial mask after the kids go to bed.
 Or laying down and scrolling through Facebook, or reading a book.

-I know what you’re thinking… I’m overwhelmed, and you want me to take a break?
+I know what you’re thinking: I’m overwhelmed, and you want me to take a break?

 Yes, yes, I do.
 Okay, sure, set a timer and clean up for 15 minutes so there’s less mess to look at, and maybe even do a “brain dump” in a journal to get all those thoughts out of your head… but also be kind to yourself.
-Overwhelm often means we need to reassess what we’re doing and how we’re doing it.
-And sometimes too we just need to show ourselves a little bit of love and care.
-Because we deserve that too.

-I know I need that reminder on occasion, so I thought you might too.
+I know I need that reminder on occasion, so I thought you might, too.

 How do you deal with motherhood overwhelm?